 But when did they last just cry without narrating it?

 Then there are those who show up to therapy but never really arrive.
 They're in the room but not present.
 They tell stories about their week like they're reporting someone else's life.
+They learned that feeling anything fully means annihilation.
+So they've become ghosts in their own existence.
+Present but not really.
+Going through motions without being moved.

 In therapy, they're polite, compliant, even insightful.
 They'll tell you about their trauma with the same tone they'd use to order coffee.
 They understand why they're depressed.
 They just can't feel anything about it.

 Every session ends the same way: "That was helpful, thank you."
 But nothing shifts.
-Because they're having conversations about feelings, not having feelings.

 But getting it and feeling it are different continents.